SaturdaySans/SaturdaySans/README.md

 A J1 student studying in Singapore, currently interested in Server Infrastructure & DevSecOps!
 Experimenting with an ubuntu server as a hobbyist~

 Learning:
-- Gitlab & CICD pipelines
+- Web Development & React framework

 Planning to learn:
-- React for web development
 - Cloud platforms (Azure, AWS)
-- Kubernetes
+- Container Orchestration w Kubernetes

 # 💻 Skills: